AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 ---
 title: Developing a Custom Component for AEM Screens
-seo-title: Developing a Custom Component for AEM Screens
-description: The following tutorial walks through the steps to create a custom component for AEM Screens.
-AEM Screens reuses many existing design patterns and technologies of other AEM products.
-The tutorial highlights differences and special considerations when developing for AEM Screens.
+description: Learn how to create a custom component for AEM Screens.
-seo-description: An introductory tutorial to build a simple "Hello World" component for AEM Screens.
-AEM Screens reuses many existing design patterns and technologies of other AEM products.
-The following tutorial intends to highlight the specific differences and considerations when developing for AEM Screens.
-uuid: 8ec8be5a-6348-48f2-9cb7-75b2bad555a6
 products: SG_EXPERIENCEMANAGER/6.5/SCREENS
 content-type: reference
 topic-tags: developing
-discoiquuid: 24eb937f-ab51-4883-8236-8ebe6243f6e3
 targetaudience: target-audience new
 feature: Developing Screens
 role: Developer